Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Incorrect Tire Pressures

-Tire pressures are another potential cause, but one that is easy to check.
-The tire pressure should be accurate to the manufacturer’s specification when the tire is at racing temperature.
+Tire pressures are another potential cause, but one that is relatively easy to check.
+The tire pressure should be accurate to Pirelli’s specification when the tire is at racing temperature.
 If the tire pressure is too high out on the track, then the graining will be seen along the center of the tire.
 The higher pressure causes a smaller contact patch in the center, with more concentrated loads.

 Wrong Tire Compound